gcc-mirror/gcc/gcc/config/aarch64/aarch64-sve.md

   [(set_attr "movprfx" "*,yes")]
 )

-;; Match UXT[BHW] as a conditional AND of a constant, merging with an ;; independent value.
+;; Predicated truncate-and-zero-extend operations, merging with an ;; independent value.
 ;;
 ;; The earlyclobber isn't needed for the first alternative, but omitting